Before you can safely begin your practise of aikido basic techniques, there are several important things you will need to know...

 Second, you will be shown how to relax, warm-up, and prepare yourself for training.
 Do not neglect this important stage, it will certainly help you to avoid unnecessary injuries, that can be a real setback.

 Third, you may be shown a mix of basic postures and ukemi.
 This is to prepare you to perform and receive techniques safely.
 In fact, a whole series of ukemi breakfalls will be covered that you'll need to stay safe.

 Some Aikido groups will have you practise solo for a few classes to prepare.
 Others will get you partnered up pretty quickly.
 Either way, be gentle when performing techniques, and stay relaxed and willing to move, when receiving them.

-Usually, in most dojo's, the first techniques of Aikido that you will
+In most dojo's, the first Aikido techniques you will

 cover are shihonage, and ikkajo (ikkyo).
 This is because they are

 regarded as very difficult to master, and need to be introduced early